-Often overshadowed by its sister region Emilia, home to the holy trinity of Parmigiano-Reggiano, prosciutto, and aceto balsamico, Romagna has a culinary culture all its own, but little discussed.
-In fact, the great Italian culinary historian Pellegrino Artusi, who hailed from Forlimpopoli, neglected to include the local flatbread piadina in the original edition of his seminal work, The Science of Cooking and the Art of Eating Well.
+Don’t believe us?
+Even the Italian culinary historian Pellegrino Artusi, who hailed from the Romagna town of Forlimpopoli, neglected to include the local flatbread piadina, in the original edition of his renowned work, The Science of Cooking and the Art of Eating Well.

-Unlike typical pasta, which is made from flour and eggs and/or water, passatelli are more like a dumpling made from bread crumbs, eggs, Parmigiano-Reggiano, flour and a touch of nutmeg.
-The ingredients are mixed into a thick paste, which is then extruded through a press similar to a potato ricer directly into simmering broth, forming thick, shaggy noodles..
+Unlike typical authentic Italian recipes for pasta, which uses flour and eggs and/or water, the recipe for passatelli produces something akin to a dumpling made from bread crumbs, eggs, Parmigiano-Reggiano, flour and a touch of nutmeg.
+These ingredients are mixed into a thick paste, which is then extruded through a press similar to a potato ricer directly into simmering broth, forming thick, shaggy noodles..

-In Emilia, the choicest cuts of the hog, the legs and shoulders, are hung for prosciutto and culatello.
-In Romagna, the humid climate makes it inhospitable for curing whole-muscle salumi, so the salame of Romagna contains the best, leanest cuts of pork and tiny, hand-cut lardetti of fat.
-Secondary, more marbled cuts are ground and used in salsiccia, and the skin, sinew and other off cuts are ground for the rustic cotechino, which is often consumed at New Year’s Day.
+In Emilia, the choicest cuts of the hog, the legs and shoulders, are hung for salame like prosciutto and culatello and used in popular Italian dishes.The humid climate in Romagna makes it inhospitable for curing whole-muscle salumi, so the salame of Romagna contains the best, leanest cuts of pork and tiny, hand-cut lardetti of fat.
+Secondary, more marbled cuts are ground and used in salsiccia, and the skin, sinew and other off cuts are ground to make rustic cotechino, one of many authentic Italian recipes made on New Year’s Day.
 The fat of the hog is rendered for strutto, or lard, leaving cracklins from the fat solids known as ciccioli, enjoyed as a snack.